Transfer at London Stansted Airport

 Due to the prevalence of low-cost traffic, you can use mostly non-guaranteed transfers at Stansted.

-When connecting , you must always pass through passport control, exit the transit area and return to the gates via the departure lounge and security.
+When connecting , you must always pass through passport control, leave the transit area and return to the gates via the departure lounge and security.
 The minimum net time it takes to walk from the plane on arrival to the other plane on departure is about 50 minutes.

 The minimum recommended time for a non-guaranteed "on your own" transfer is 3 hours.